Brotherhood of Man Pt. XIII

 “What’s that supposed to mean?”

-Damien gazed over Ari’s shoulder out the window, hesitating, then looked Ari dead in the eyes.
+Damien gazed over Sam’s shoulder out the window, hesitating, then looked Sam dead in the eyes.
 “Based on radio traffic we received from these boys before they met their fate, we have reason to believe that the creature is….
 That the creature is….”
 Damien shuddered.

 “That the creature is what?”